jundalisay/superb/content/en/research/kepler/harmony/book-1/part-40.md

 ---
 heading: Parts 40-41
-title: "The Construction Of Regular Figures"
+title: "The Decagon and The Star Decagon"
-description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+description: "The Regular shape with 24 sides, and all figures obtainable from it by repeated doubling of the number of sides, can be inscribed in the circle Geometrically"
 image: /covers/harmony.jpg
 weight: 20
 author: Johannes Kepler